Breaking the Ice

 Getting Started with Yoga for Beginners

 Yoga can be intimidating for people who have never taken a class.
 If you are a beginner to yoga, you may be wondering how to get started with your yoga journey and what you can expect.
 You should know that there are several different variations of yoga classes that you can join.
 Many newcomers are curious about which class is right for their needs.
 If you have never taken a yoga class before, you might want to take a beginner class that will lead you through 20-30 poses at a fairly relaxed pace.
 When you are comfortable with the poses, or if you are already athletic, you could try a Vinyasa Flow class.
 This class moves at a faster pace and gets your heart pumping.
-The most challenging classes are Hot Flow, Twisted Yoga and Yoga Hour.
+The most challenging classes are Hot Flow, Vinyasa Flow and Yoga Hour.
 Keep in mind if you want to try Hot Flow yoga, it’s not recommended for beginners

 Beginner Yoga Drop in’s are a great place to start: